fbpx

 Progress and Planning: A Bleak House Update

 Phase 1 of the Bleak House capital renewal project is complete!
 Mostly undertaken during summer 2025, the project involved replacing the roof and eavestroughing, removing the wood siding and sheeting on the two southeast facades, abating the vermiculite insulation, and making any necessary repairs to the framing of the 1874 home at 1637 Main Street.
 New insulation and sheeting was then installed before the house was sealed up with new siding, milled to match the existing siding as best as possible.
-Lead by the City of Winnipeg’s Municipal Accommodations Division, funding was secured through the Gail Parvin Hammerquist Fund with supplemental funds from the Municipal Accommodations Division.
+Led by the City of Winnipeg’s Municipal Accommodations Division, funding was secured through the Gail Parvin Hammerquist Fund with supplemental funds from the Municipal Accommodations Division.
 A final inspection of the work by the City of Winnipeg’s Heritage Planner and Municipal Accommodations team took place during the second week of November 2025, marking the formal conclusion of Phase 1.

-The progress of Phase 1 of the Bleak House capital renewal project, seen on March 22nd, 2025; August 24th, 2025; September 26th, 2025 and October 8th, 2025 (right to left).
+The progress of Phase 1 of the Bleak House capital renewal project, seen on March 22nd, 2025; August 24th, 2025; September 10, 2025; September 26th, 2025; October 8th, 2025; and November 20, 2025 (left to right).

 Source: Jim Smith (Heritage Winnipeg Board Member, used with permission)